symfony/symfony/UPGRADE-4.3.md

    options have been deprecated.
  * Implementing `Serializable` for `Route` and `CompiledRoute` is deprecated; if you serialize them, please ensure your unserialization logic can recover from a failure related to an updated serialization format
+ * Not tagging the router loader services with `routing.router_loader` has been deprecated.

 Security
 --------